graphprotocol/graph-client/examples/nextjs/README.md

 - The Graph Client CLI for generating artifacts
 - Client-side Compostion (more than 1 source)
-- GraphQL Codegen for improved TypeScript support with GraphQL and `TypedDocumentNode`
+- The Graph Client Typed SDK for consuming the Graph API in Next.js application
 - `next` CLI for building the frontend project

 ### Getting Started